Data Centers in Armenia

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Armenia, as of September 2025.
-Businesses connect to hyperscale cloud providers by establishing private network connections to major European hubs like Frankfurt, Amsterdam, or Istanbul.
-This ensures secure, low-latency access to cloud services.
+Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Armenia as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through dedicated private network links (PNI/wave) to major European hubs such as Frankfurt, or through regional hubs like Istanbul.

 Power Analysis